yaoing/DAN/README.md

 ## Training
-We provide the training code for AffectNet ande RAF-DB.
+We provide the training code for AffectNet and RAF-DB.

 For AffectNet-8 dataset, run:
 ```